aaronpkelly/aaronpkelly.github.io/_posts/2020-03-06-MeiliSearch.md

 # How i use it
 I've used it locally and it worked fantastically.

-[[Dropbox]] have a Meilisearch droplet that spins up pre-configured.
-I'm currently trying it out
+[[Digital Ocean]] have a Meilisearch droplet on their marketplace that spins up mostly pre-configured.
+I'm currently trying it out!

 # Usage notes
 ## Creating an index